citizenweb3/blog/guides.md

 [![14-2.png](https://i.postimg.cc/2jhbkrsP/14-2.png)](https://postimg.cc/Yj2q8Kq3)

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
-If you want to support us in our mission of spreading educational content and aligning the goal of different communities, join our [discord server](https://discord.gg/kJaG3EucCX) and help us grow the interest for web3 to the masses.
+If you want to support us in our mission of spreading educational content and aligning the goal of different communities, join our [Discord server](https://discord.gg/kJaG3EucCX) and help us grow the interest for web3 to the masses.

 Or delegate to [Citizen Cosmos validator](https://www.citizencosmos.space/staking) to help us continue to write more quality content for the community.